 LJFS has a maximum class size of 25 students, and one class per year group.
 Our close working relationship with Brodetsky Primary school allows us to share relevant resources and expertise.
 It also means we can offer our pupils invaluable opportunities to develop their mentoring and leadership skills through working with younger pupils.

-Our pupils are grouped into tutor groups, led by our own staff (rather than those from Rodillian) who are responsible for all pastoral provision.
+Our pupils are grouped into tutor groups, led by our own staff who are responsible for all pastoral provision.
 Form tutors remain with their tutor group throughout Years 7 to 11 and are the main day to day contact for parents.
 There are formal opportunities to meet with form tutors and other teaching staff throughout the year.
 Parents can also of course request a meeting with their child’s form tutor at any other time to discuss any points of interest or concern.
-If you would like to arrange a meeting, please contact the Acting Executive Headteacher email@example.com
+If you would like to arrange a meeting, please contact the Acting Executive Headteacher firstname.lastname@example.org

 Arrangements for Sixth Form are explained here.